 Much of Sémiramis is spent emoting in time-honored French operatic fashion.
 (Equally given to sudden outbursts, Schmitt’s later music, culminating with the Second Symphony, is volatile in exactly the same way.)
 Just when one no longer expects melody, Schmitt suddenly slips in a tune worthy of Puccini …

 Hindsight indicates as well that Schmitt’s fascination with strong, dangerous women as muses began early.
 The Assyrian queen Semiramis in legend restored the ancient city of Babylon.
 She also invaded Armenia when its king, Ara the Handsome, refused her amorous attentions.
 Semiramis was victorious, but Ara was slain in battle.
-As we said, dangerous!”
+As we say, dangerous!”

-We are indebted to Forgotten Records for giving us the chance to hear this music until such time as a commercial recording can be made.
+We are indebted to Forgotten Records for giving us the chance to hear this music until such time as a modern commercial recording can be made.
 The CD can be purchased on the Forgotten Records website and shipped anywhere in the world.